HDFGroup/hdf5_plugins/README.md

 many industries and this implementation has become a de facto data management standard in science, engineering, and research communities worldwide.

-Compression plugins are divided into two categories:
+HDF5 compression plugins are divided into two categories:

 1) Maintained